 4. Epic Protein Bar

 Epic bars are based on the hunter and gatherer diet—meat, fruit, nuts, seeds, and veggies.
-I’ve pictured a meat bar here, that has 11 grams of protein.
+I’ve pictured a meat bar here, it’s gluten-free and has 11 grams of protein.
 They have meatless bars as well (peanut butter being one) and state they use cage-free sourced egg whites.

 5. RXBAR Protein Bar